ionide/DependencyManager.FsProj/README.md

 *Imposter syndrome disclaimer*: I want your help.
 No really, I do.

-There might be a little voice inside that tells you you're not ready; that you need to do one more tutorial, or learn another framework, or write a few more blog posts before you can help me with this project.
+There might be a little voice inside that tells you're not ready; that you need to do one more tutorial, or learn another framework, or write a few more blog posts before you can help me with this project.

 I assure you, that's not the case.